Who is this person?

 This is my personal website and blog.
 I mostly write about endurance sports and related topics.
 Why, I will explain here!

 It has been a wild ride with many ups and downs.
 Founding and building a company is as stressful as it is rewarding, because you get to make up your own rules.
-I decided to pay everyone the same salary, gave out raises to employees as soon as the situation made it possible, prioritized part-time work to allow for well-balanced lifestyles for everyone, and gave away 25% of the profits to charity
+I decided to pay everyone the same salary, gave out raises to employees as soon as the situation made it possible, prioritized part-time work to allow for well-balanced lifestyles for everyone, and gave away 25% of the profits to charity.

 This came at a cost, obviously, and that was a very limited speed of growth.
-Also, I learned that this style of working isn’t perfectly suited for anyone.
+Also, I learned that this style of working isn’t perfectly suited for everyone.
 Some thrive, but some also hide and relax when there’s empathic leadership.
 Nearing the point when I sold the company I was feeling more and more exhausted and had the impression of pulling everyone along, so it was a good time to stop and see what the future brings.

 We were partly responsible for what is now known as the company called Opinary winning the prestigious Grimme Online Award, other projects we worked on won several other awards, we built a tool to help measure the environmental impact of websites called Carbon Checkmate, a handful of awesome browser-based games for promotional purposes, and hundreds other websites and online shops starting in 2011.

 For the next couple of years I thankfully have the opportunity to fully focus on raising my kids since selling the company gave me some financial freedom and my wife being able to move to working full-time as a doctor.
-I don’t know yet what other type of work I’m going to take up then, but I’m open to a lot of things and look forward to exploring options
+I don’t know yet what other type of work I’m going to take up then, but I’m open to a lot of things and look forward to exploring options.

 That’s when I was fortunate enough to be able to spend time on the first computer of the family, an Intel 486 DX2, running at 66 MHz and utilizing 4 MB of RAM.
 After playing around on it a lot and exploring all of the possibilities, the internet finally arrived in our household as well.
 A friend’s dad got Microsoft FrontPage 97, and that made it possible for me to understand there’s such a thing as HTML.